RAF East Kirkby

 Royal Air Force East Kirkby or more simply RAF East Kirkby is a former Royal Air Force station near the village of East Kirkby, south of Horncastle in Lincolnshire, just off the A155.
-The airfield is now home to the Lincolnshire Aviation Heritage Centre air museum.
+The airfield is now home to the Lincolnshire Aviation Heritage Centre.

 History

 RAF East Kirkby opened on 20 August 1943 as a RAF Bomber Command Station and is situated not far from RAF Coningsby.